sait-wbdv/fall-2021/src/assignments/cpnt201/assignment-5.md

 - Assignment will be marked out of 15 points

+### Setup (5pts)

-### 1. Add a css framework or sass to your project repo (2pts)
+#### 1a.
+Add a css framework and/or sass to your project repo

 - Proper npm package setup
 - Does **not** include node_modules in remote repository
 - Correctly configured framework, using recommended directory structure

-### 2. Set up and apply a default colour scheme (5pts)
+#### 1b.
+Create and use default styles and components

+- Options (must pick at least 1):
+  - Color scheme
     - In Tailwind, this will be done in `tailwind.config.js`
     - In Bootstrap, this will be done in a `$theme-colors: ()` variable set in a sass file
     - In SASS/SCSS, this will be done in a `defaults.scss`, `defaults.sass`, or similarly named file
+  - Typography
+  - Custom components
+    - ie: a tailwind css `btn`

 ### 3. Stylize the blog.html page in your repo (5ts)

-- you must use your chosen build tool, cannot be vanilla css
+- Must use your chosen build tool, cannot be vanilla css
+- Create a responsive design

-### 4. Documentation (3pts)
+### 4. Documentation (5pts)

 - Use Proper markdown syntax
 - Include project information (name, repo, github pages site, and chosen css tool)